DiscordMessenger/dm/README.md

 Then you can start the build process.

-You can build this project in two ways.
+You can build this project in three ways.

 ### 1. Visual Studio